Six key communication tips for job interviews.

 The interviewer can then correct you if you have misunderstood.
 There is no need to fill up silences with unnecessary rambling.
 Silences will naturally occur as the interviewer gathers their thoughts or formulates the next question, it is important to be comfortable with silences.

 Interview anxiety can cause candidates to talk too much.
-Overcoming interview nerves will help you to communicate effectively during your job interview.
+How to calm interview nerves will help you to communicate effectively during your job interview.

 5. Avoid interrupting the interviewer